 I broke into the business through Marvel’s Epic imprint at a time when they still offered very fair creator-ownership contracts.
 Unlike most young artists in comics, I never signed away my early major works and in 1989 King Hell Press was launched to self-publish that material.
 A co-publishing deal with Tundra further fattened my portfolio followed by a long run of self published dream comics.
 Here’s the fruit of those lucky breaks: nine collections of my major works, scanned from the original art, published in reasonably priced trade paperback editions.
 A collection of my Underground Comix titled BONG! is currently in the works.

 I charge list price for these books, but sign every copy I sell direct to you.
 I’m totally cool with it if you’d rather shop for unsigned copies at a discount.
 Here’s a link to my author’s page over on Amazon (where you can also track down my major work for other publishers, such as Swamp Thing, Greyshirt, Can’t Get No or Army@Love.)
-NOTE: If ordering from outside the US, please check the “International Shipping” option on the form.
-A lot of people seem to miss that!
+NOTE: Paypal will automatically calculate shipping.

 BRAT PACK The great and notorious grandaddy of twisted superheroes is back in print in a new remastered edition with new cover!
 Rick Veitch’s fierce and darkly comic dissection of the hoary old ‘kid sidekick’ genre is as harrowing as it is hilarious; subversively subtle and completely over the top.
 BRAT PACK is an edgy and unforgettable dance macabre that is a must for every graphic novel collection.